The Santa Cruz Rent Control and Tenant Protection Act

 · Necessary and substantial repairs requiring temporary vacancy

-If the household includes qualified tenants (62 or older, or disabled), the relocation assistance increases.
-With qualified tenants a landlord cannot displace tenants and move in at all unless the landlord is similarly qualified.
+If the household includes qualified tenants (62 or older, or disabled), the relocation assistance increases to seven months.
+With qualified tenants a landlord cannot displace tenants and move in at all unless the landlord is similarly qualified or legally removes the unit from the rental market for ten years, in which case 12 months notice is required.
 A Rent Board can also arbitrarily define other penalties.
 6 months relocation fees are also due if renters receive a rent increase 10% or greater due to repairs or improvement and find it unaffordable.
 Fair market rent is determined by the U.S. Department of Housing and Urban Development.

 Rent Price “Stabilization”